Content Distribution

 What Is Content Distribution?

-Content distribution is the process of sharing content across multiple channels and audiences.
+Content distribution involves sharing content across multiple channels and audiences.
 Marketers strategize the multichannel distribution of content so that it doesn’t go out in a vacuum.
 To be effective, content needs to intercept the right people at the right time, through the appropriate medium.
 After all, what’s the point of spending valuable time, money, and talent creating phenomenal content if no one’s going to read it?

 A content distribution strategy begins with understanding your audience and how they consume content.
 Which devices and platforms do they use?
 Which content formats do they prefer—videos, blog posts, white papers?
 Which websites and social media channels do they frequent?
 For example, Facebook is widely used in the consumer sphere, while LinkedIn is typically a better place for B2B marketers to find their audience.